Another Nesseth connection

 Here is an article from an Oshkosh, Wisconsin newspaper.
-It seems that in 1904 Anton Hogstad, Senior, was not only a master mechanic and millwright, he was a political activist in the Social Democrat party.
+In 1904 Anton Hogstad, Senior, was not only a master mechanic and millwright, he was a political activist in the Social Democrat party.
 Besides being elected secretary of the local central committee, Anton’s name was offered as a potential candidate for mayor, so he must have been held in high regard.

 It is challenging to reconcile Anton’s political activism at this early date, with the fact that his naturalization as a US citizen was not completed until 1933 (over 50 years after his immigration).
 Despite that long delay, it appears that he had become an engaged (future) citizen much earlier.
 Another remarkable accomplishment, given his very humble beginnings.